 |A survey done using a sample of the population bears accurate results, only after further factoring the margin of error and confidence interval.|

 |The parameter of the population is a numerical or measurable element that defines the system of the set.||The statistic is the descriptive component of the sample found by using sample mean or sample proportion.|

-Conclusion: In spite of the fact that Population and Sample are two different terms, they both are related to each other.
+Although Population and Sample are two different terms, they both are related to each other.
 The population is used to draw samples.
-To make statistical inferences about the population is the main purpose of the sample.
-Without population, samples can’t exist.
-The better the quality of the sample, the higher is the level of accuracy of generalization.
+To make statistical inferences about the population is the primary purpose of the sample.
+Without the population, samples can’t exist.
+The better the quality of the sample, the higher the level of accuracy of generalization.

-Right sampling is very necessary to conduct insightful market research.
-Explore samples with QuestionPro Audience.
+Right sampling is essential to conduct insightful market research.
+Explore quality samples with QuestionPro Audience.